Plume-org/docs/source/contribute/feature-request.html.md

 [GitHub](https://github.com/Plume-org/Plume/issues/new?template=feature_request.md),
 if you have an account there.
 Just fill the information asked in the form, and click "Submit new issue".

-If you don't have a GitHub account, you can also suggest your feature in [the Matrix room](/contribute/discussion), and we will create the issue for you.
+If you don't have a Giteat nor GitHub account, you can also suggest your feature in [the Matrix room](/contribute/discussion), and we will create the issue for you.